 I came in contact with Zubeen Garg when I composed music for the Assamese movie Priya O Priya, there he sang two songs and both the songs were a hit.
 After that, he produced a Bihu album, for which I composed a song.
 Then we began working together and are collaborated to date.

 The name of my upcoming album is Putola and in it, I have tried to cover from love ballads to socially relevant issues.
 This self-composed album has 8 different songs, which are all sung by me.
 I hope to release the album soon.

 Bollywood, the final frontier!

-As a person there are no dreams which I may call as unfulfilled but as a musician I am still waiting for the release of my dream project Taj Mahal.
-Major portion of the album was complete and all the songs were recorded and advertisements of its release were also out.
-But due to some reasons, some of which were personal, it never came to the market in the right time.
-I am still hopeful one day it will see daylight.
+As a person, there are no dreams which I may call as unfulfilled but as a musician, I am still waiting for the release of my dream project Taj Mahal.
+The major portion of the album was complete and all the songs were recorded and advertisements of its release were also out.
+But due to some reasons, some of which were personal, it never came to the market at the right time.
+I am still hoping one day it will see daylight.

 Last words to the readers

 Love what you do and do it with passion and dedication.
 Success is only a gift of your hard work and dedication.